PlantandFoodResearch/MCHap/docs/assemble.rst

 even if they vary in others.
 The default value for this argument is ``0.999`` and so it will only 'fix' SNVs that are extremely unlikely to be heterozygous.
-Reducing this value to ``0.99`` could speed up the assembly process but lowering it too much may result in incorrectly called haplotypes especially in higher ploidy organisms.
+Lowering this value may speed up the assemblies but can also potential to bias genotype calls.
+It is not recommended to lower this value bellow ``0.99`` if you intend to use any posterior distribution summary statistics.
+It may be worth lowering this value as far as ``0.9`` if you are only utilizing genotype calls, and are mindful of the potential bias.

 Parallel-tempering
 ~~~~~~~~~~~~~~~~~~